 "I got a Renaissance portrait of my cat Oliver as a joke for my husband's birthday.
 It's been two years and it's still the first thing guests comment on when they walk into our house.
 We've since added three more.
 It's become our whole thing."

-Choosing a Renaissance Style for Your Pet's Personality
+Which Renaissance Style Suits Your Pet's Personality?

 Not all regal styles suit every pet.
 The best renaissance pet portraits match the costume and mood to the animal's actual personality.
 Here's a guide to finding the right fit: